sica42/RaidCalendarBot/README.md

    * On the left click the Bot tab
    * Add a Bot
    * Uncheck Public Bot option
-   * **Check PRESENCE INTENT and SERVER MEMBERS INTENT under "Privileged Gateway Intents"** This is important!
+   * **Check PRESENCE INTENT, SERVER MEMBERS INTENT and MESSAGE CONTENT INTENT under "Privileged Gateway Intents"** This is important!
 Without it, your bot will not work!
    * Under token click Copy.
 This is the value RaidCalendar will use to login to Discord.

 2. Create a Discord account to use with raidres.fly.dev.
    * This account will be used for all soft reserves.
 It is recommended that you create a new account for this.
    * After creating the account, go to raidres.fly.dev and sign in.
-   * You need to find and copy the `jwt` cookie for use in the `raidcalbot.conf`.
+   * You then need to find and copy the `jwt` cookie for use in the `raidcalbot.conf`.
      * Press F12 to open developer tools.
-     * Chrome: Go to `Application` tab and in the left menu find and open `Storage->Cookies->https://raidres.fly.dev`.
+     * Chrome: Go to `Application` tab and in the left menu, then find and open `Storage->Cookies->https://raidres.fly.dev`.
-     * Firefox: Go `Storage` tab and in the left menu find and open `Cookies->https://raidres.fly.dev`.
+     * Firefox: Go `Storage` tab and in the left menu, then find and open `Cookies->https://raidres.fly.dev`.
      * You should see a cookie named `jwt`.
 Double click the value field and copy the value.

 3. Configure WoW Chat by opening `raidcalbot.conf` in a text editor.